Friends of the Cynwyd Heritage Trail

 A National Fish and Wildlife Foundation grant from the Delaware Watershed Conservation Fund to the Lower Merion Conservancy will be used to improve the quality of the landscape along the trail.
 Plans include converting lawn to meadow and planting thousands of trees, shrubs and other plants.
 You can view the plan as designed by landscape designer Bob Gray as well as follow the progress of the project on the stewardship portion of our website.

-A few ways to Volunteer helping the Cynwyd trail
+A few ways to Volunteer helping the Cynwyd Trail

 Committee and Board Opportunities